dzung1nguyen/code-challenge/problem-1/README.md

-# Problem 3: Messy React
+# Problem 1: Three ways to sum to n

 Provide 3+ unique implementations of the following function in JavaScript.
 **Input**: `n` - any integer